muon-rw/mmc-upgrade-guide/README.md

 - You should now be able to use your v26.5 world on v27!
 Just copy the world folder into the **saves** folder, and join.

 Happy crafting!
 If you have issues, please join our Discord https://discord.gg/lunapixel and head to the **#medieval-mc-forge** channel.

+*Note: You may end up with some "hard lines" of sheer cliffs where the old generation connects with the new in some cases.
+This is an unfortunate potential side effect of changing generators, and not a sign of corruption*